Cars or kids? Which is more important?

 - Free cycles for everyone and free secure cycle parking (This must be the mainstream go-to for personal journeys under 5 miles)

 - A hierarchy of energy use for the common good.
-(Where cooking, heating and hot showers are higher priorities for renewables than low occupancy, inefficient electric cars and data proliferation)
+(Where cooking, heating and hot showers are higher priorities for renewables than low occupancy, inefficient electric cars, 3G 4G 5G networks and data proliferation)

 - De-carbonise heating, hot water and cooking ASAP (Millions of green jobs urgently needed with appropriate training)

 - Free trees for every garden (on private land in the UK as well as mass planting on public land.
 Trees absorb carbon and are a critical part of climate action) Every tree, copse and woodland in the UK must be listed and protected.

 - Resident allotment permits for food growing on current wasteful resident parking spaces.
-Councils have a Statutory Duty to provide Allotments for everyone that wants one.
+Councils have a Statutory Duty to provide Allotments for anyone that wants one.
+This is currently not happening.
 Perishable greens are high carbon because of the quantity that is degraded in transport.
 Food security is important.
-As is locally sourced produce needed to reduce road /air miles
+As is locally sourced produce to reduce shipping /road /air miles

-- A ban on advertising for planet destroying consumerables (car adverts, meat and long distance flights /holidays).
+- A ban on advertising for planet destroying consumables (car adverts, meat and long distance flights /holidays).

 - No to high energy use of tech promoted for per the mile road pricing.
 (Telematics is a high energy user of data Not appropriate for a low carbon, low energy future.
 Energy use allowances would be far more effective at reducing car use.
-We need to address the cause not the symptom).
+(We need to address the root cause not the symptom).

 - Ban automation in motor vehicles (Not safe or proven technology.
 No algorithmic transparency of accountability.
 It is a very high energy user (there are 100 computers on one Automated Vehicle, equivalent to boiling 3 electric kettles continuously) plus radar, sensors and cameras.
 Mostly designed for data harvesting and surveillance.
-5G is a serious health threat
+5G is a high energy user and potential serious health and security threat